ninja33/anki-bookmarklet/README.md

 ### Anki options

-If you want to use this bookmarklet to make note by using ankiconnect, you may change below option in above source of variable `abkl_options` to match your anki deck/type/fields
+If you want to use this bookmarklet to make note by using ankiconnect, you may change below option in above source of variable `bklOptions` to match your anki deck/type/fields

 - deck:"Antimoon";    //define anki deck name
 - type:"Antimoon";    //define anki note type name